The Woes of Bad Online Reputation

 - Locate the source.
 For sites like Glassdoor, or Indeed, any of them where employees current or past can leave a review, you want to make sure it’s factual and positive.
 No one will want to work at a place that doesn’t treat their staff properly.
 You can encourage current employees to leave positive reviews and promote good aspects of working at the company.
 This will help outweigh any negative ones on there.

 - Have an online reputation management strategy.
 This should one of the focal points of protecting your online reputation.
 It should cover the company’s social media platforms as well as responding to any reviews online, negative or positive.

 Keeping these points in will definitely have a marketed difference in fixing your bad online reputation.
 Outsourcing to a company that is extremely knowledgeable in reputation repair services can be a huge tool to use as well.
-This will ensure that your online reputation is being protected and monitored at all times, while repairing any possible recruitment problems from it along the way.
-Employees can be a main source of negativity to your reputation.
-Keeping in a good work force and happy employees will ultimately save your company at the end of the day.
+This will protect your online reputation at all times.
+It also repairs any possible recruitment problems along the way.
+Oftentimes, employees can be a main source of negativity to your reputation.
+But maintaining a good work force and happy employees will ultimately save your company at the end of the day.
 For solutions to bad online reputation, you want to enable staying above unnecessary costs and hire the right employees that will only push for excellence and expand your company.